SUSE-Enceladus/cloud-netconfig/README.md

 sets up routing in a way that packets are routed through the interface associated with the source address of the packet.
 To do that, it creates a separate routing table for each interface with a default route according to the interface configration.
-It also creates a routing policies to use that table for packets using any of the interface's source addresses.
+It also creates routing policies to use that table for packets using any of the interface's source addresses.
 This ensures that packets are routed via the correct interface.
 In case alias IPv4 ranges are associated with the interface, routing policies will be created for those as well.

 Note: DHCP servers of cloud frameworks may not include a gateway address in DHCP leases for secondary IPv4 addresses.
 This is presumably to avoid default